genexuslabs/standard-api-generator/doc/options-file-format.md

 ### Output files

-The program produces two output files:
+The program produces three output files:
  - The "not implemented" TypeScript file containing an empty implementation of all missing types and funcions.
  - The Angular generator's type mappings JSON file.
  - The Angular generator's index file containing all the exports for types and functions.